DragonSenses/Algorithms/LeetCode/72-edit-distance/problem.md

     - If characters match, move to the next indices without any operation.
   - **Character Mismatch**:
     - If characters do not match, compute the edit distance by considering the three operations (insert, delete, replace) and update the cache with the minimum result.

+### **Time Complexity**

+- **Memoization Uses Cache**: For every combination of `word1` and `word2`, the result is computed only once and then stored in the `memo` cache.
+This avoids redundant calculations.
+- **Recursive Calls**: Without memoization, the recursive calls would result in exponential time complexity.
+However, memoization ensures that each sub-problem is solved only once, leading to a linear number of computations.
+- **Worst Case Scenario**: In the worst case, where none of the characters match, every cell in the `memo` table will be filled, resulting in `M * N` operations.